andrasq/node-q-utf8/Readme.md

 ### qutf8.utf8_encode( string, from, to, target, offset )

-convert the substring to utf8 and place the bytes into target starting at offset
+encode the substring between `from` and `to` as utf8 bytes into the buffer starting at offset, and return the number of bytes written.
+Does not check for overflow.
+The converted bytes are identical to `buffer.write`.
+Does not use `string.slice` or `buffer.write`.

 ### qutf8.utf8_decode( buf, base, bound )

-convert the range of utf8 bytes to a string
+return the utf8 encoded string in the buffer between offset and limit.
+Traverses the buffer, does not use `buffer.toString`.
+Note: for non-trivial strings buffer.toString() is faster.

 ### qutf8.utf8_encodeJson( string, from, to, target, offset )

-like utf8_encode, but control chars 0x00..0x19 are \\-escaped `\n` or \\u-escaped `\u0001`
+like utf8_encode, but control chars 0x00..0x19 are \\-escaped `\n` or \\u-escaped `\u0001` and backslashes `\\` and double quotes `"` are backslash-escaped as `\\\\` and `\\"`.

+### qutf8.utf8_encodeOverlong( string, from, to, target, offset )

+like utf8_encode but `'\0'` chars are encoded as `'\xC0\x80'` not `'\u0000'`.
+`C0 80` and `E0 80 80` are valid utf8 and both decode into a `00` character.

 ### qutf8.utf8_stringLength( buf, base, bound [,encoding] )

-length of the utf8 substring represented by the bytes between base and bound.
-Bytes not tested to be valid for the encoding.
+return the length of the utf8 encoded string found in the buffer between offset and limit.
+The string is presumed valid utf8 and is not tested for validity.
+Examines the buffer, does not use `buffer.toString`.
 Default encoding is 'utf8'.

 ### qutf8.utf8_byteLength( string, from, to )

-number of bytes the string will occupy when output or stored in a Buffer

-### qutf8.utf8_encodeOverlong( string, from, to, target, offset )

-like utf8_encode but `'\0'` chars are encoded as `'\xC0\x80'` not `'\u0000'`.
-`C0 80` and `E0 80 80` are valid utf8 and both decode into a `00` character.
+return the number of bytes needed to store the specified portion of the string.
+Examines the string, does not use `Buffer.byteLength`.

 ### qutf8.base64_encode